TheHutGroup/Horizon-Public-Docs/examples/features/customer-referrals.md

 }
 ```

-The `referralCode` can then be shared to other customers through social media or manually
+The `referralCode` can then be shared to other customers through social media or manually.

+We support the option for us to email a list of recipients, which will link them to `/referrals.list?applyCode=${CODE}` on the website.
+The expected behaviour here is that this page is used to display more information to the referee about the referral program and that the application consuming this data stores this code in the session until the customer goes to the registration screen.

+Note: The below mutation is rate limited.

 ```graphql
 mutation SendReferralEmail {